Graylab/deepH3-distances-orientations/README.md

 # Deep H3 Loop Prediction
+**Note: We no longer recommend the use of DeepH3 for antibody modeling.
+Instead, we encourage you to try the new [DeepAb](https://github.com/RosettaCommons/DeepAb).**

 A deep residual network architecture to predict probability distributions of inter-residue distances and angles for CDR H3 loops in antibodies.
 This work is protected by https://creativecommons.org/licenses/by-nc/3.0/.
 Please cite: